-- 1. Members shall: - a. treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b. endeavor to keep an open mind and not pledge or promise to vote in any particular manner on any matter pending before the City Council in advance of the meeting; - use the speaker sequencing system to inform the Mayor of their wish to speak and shall be acknowledged by the Mayor before speaking; - d. move to require the Mayor to enforce these rules and the Mayor shall do so upon an affirmative vote of a majority of the Members present; - e. preserve order and decorum during the meeting; - f. not delay or interrupt the proceedings or the peace of the City Council, nor disturb any Member while speaking, by conversation or otherwise, nor disobey the orders of the City Council, or the presiding officer, except as otherwise herein provided; - g. support the laws established by the City Council; - h. abide by these Rules of Procedure in conducting the business of the City of Sacramento; and - promptly at the hour and date set for the start of each regular meeting, take their regular stations in the City Hall Council Chamber so the business of the City Council may be taken up for consideration and disposition.
+- 1. Members shall: - a. treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b. be fair, impartial and unbiased when voting on quasi-judicial actions; - c. use the speaker sequencing system to inform the Mayor of their wish to speak and shall be acknowledged by the Mayor before speaking; - d. move to require the Mayor to enforce these rules and the Mayor shall do so upon an affirmative vote of a majority of the Members present; - e. preserve order and decorum during the meeting; - f. not delay or interrupt the proceedings or the peace of the City Council, nor disturb any Member while speaking, by conversation or otherwise, nor disobey the orders of the City Council, or the presiding officer, except as otherwise herein provided; - g. support the laws established by the City Council; and - h. abide by these Rules of Procedure in conducting the business of the City of Sacramento